Bharat123kumar/AI-Virtual-Assistant/readme.txt

-install pyttsx3 package
-install pyaudio -for microphone install wikepedia
+install pyttsx3 package -for text to speech install pyaudio -for microphone install pyjokes-for jokes